 High blood pressure has proven to be one of the leading causes of heart disease, as well as stroke.
 The condition affects approximately 75 million people only in the US, which means 1 in 3 adults is diagnosed with hypertension.
 About 18% of those people are not aware of their condition and almost 50% fail to keep their blood pressure values in check.

 By monitoring the blood pressure values, one can identify deviations from the norm and attempt lifestyle changes that lead to health improvement (R).
-Moreover, the self-monitoring process can help one understand the risk of high blood pressure and offer adequate motivation to seek out treatment.
+Moreover, the self-monitoring process can help one understand the risk of high blood pressure and offer adequate motivation to seek out treatment, this is why we recommend everyone keep a blood pressure log.

 Keeping track of your blood pressure